 - Market Analysis

-Market analysis is applied to new products or improvements of existing ones.
+Market analysis is applied to new products or improvements to existing ones.

 Evaluate the market for your product’s demand against the supply dynamics.
 You can use a survey for this purpose.
 The survey must have objective questions.